AlexandreVDW/mvc/README.md

 The third folder introduces an Object-Oriented Programming (OOP) router to the MVC project.
 This allows for more efficient routing and better organization of the code.

-Please navigate through the folders to understand the progression and the different implementations of the MVC project.
+Actually is delete because it refuse to work and i need to work more on it

 ## Why multiple folders?

 The reason for having multiple folders is to show the progression of the project.
 This allows for a better understanding of the MVC project and how it can be implemented in different ways.

+Please navigate through the folders to understand the progression and the different implementations of the MVC project.